Ray Maietta and Kevin Swartout

 July 30-31

-The Sort and Sift method is an iterative process in which analysts dive into data to understand its content, dimensions, and properties, and then step back to assess what they have learned to direct next stages of analysis and to position findings with current conversations in the field.
+The Sort and Sift, Think and Shift method is an iterative process in which analysts dive into data to understand its content, dimensions, and properties, and then step back to assess what they have learned to direct next stages of analysis and to fit findings with current conversations in the field.
 The method is a data-driven process that is both flexible and fluid.
-Data content is directive as it guides researchers to strategic options for what to do when.
+Data content is directive as it guides researchers to options for what to do when.
 The goal of the process is to arrive at an evidence-based meeting point that is a hybrid story of data content and researcher knowledge.